Subha2001/Logistic_Regression/README.md

 # Logistic_Regression

-Here, you can find all study material with code related to K-Means Clustering.
+Here, you can find all study material with code related to Logistic Regression.
 Topics Covered:

 1. Where we can use Logistic Regression
 2. Logistic Regression vs Linnear Regression